 Suppose you intend to take your company public in nine months and expect shares to be priced at about $15, yet an appraisal now puts their worth at only $8 a share.
 You can choose to set up a GRAT that designates your children as the beneficiaries and pays you a lifetime annuity.
 At the time you place the shares in the trust you will owe a gift tax, but only on the current valuation of the shares that exceeds your lifetime gift tax exemption.
 Moreover, the present value of the annuity payments to you reduces the taxable value of the gift for tax purposes.
 (In fact, when properly structured, the taxable value of the gift to the trust can almost always be reduced to close to zero.)
 Any growth beyond that amount then accumulates inside the trust until the end of the GRAT term, when it goes to the beneficiaries entirely tax-free.

-Given the alphabet soup of business succession planning strategies — IDGT, LLC, FLP, ILIT, QTIP, GRAT and more — there might be a temptation to put off getting serious about your company's plan for another time.
-But you'd be making a large, and potentially costly, mistake.
-"Try not to think about it as one big project," says Morgan.
-"You can carve the planning into a series of more manageable stages.
-The most important thing is to sit down with your advisor, attorneys and accountants now to figure out the best way for you to take advantage of these wealth transfer provisions before they expire.
-It's okay if other aspects of the plan take longer.
-After all, it takes time to get this right.
-But a succession plan will be worth every ounce of energy you put into it."
+Given the alphabet soup of business succession planning strategies—IDGT, LLC, FLP, ILIT, QTIP, GRAT and more—there might be a temptation to put off getting serious about your company’s plan for another time.
+But you could be making a large, and potentially costly, mistake.
+“Try not to think about it as one big project,” says Morgan.
+“You can carve the planning into a series of more manageable stages.
+The most important thing is to sit down with your advisor, attorneys and accountants now to figure out the best way for you to take advantage of the wealth transfer provisions currently available to you.
+It takes time to get this right.
+But a succession plan will be worth every ounce of energy you put into it.”

-Your Financial Advisor can help start the process and offer suggestions for how to deal with wide-ranging scenarios.
+Your private wealth advisor can help start the process and offer suggestions for how to deal with wide-ranging scenarios.
 After the two remaining owners of the car dealerships lost their sister and then nearly lost their business, they realized they needed help creating a more robust plan.
 They also wanted to begin transferring ownership to the next generation in a tax-efficient way.
-Their Financial Advisor reached out to Scott Cooper, who recommended that the siblings set up ILITs and purchase life insurance on each other worth 75% of the value of each sibling's stock in the company.
+Their advisor reached out to Cooper, who recommended that the siblings set up ILITs and purchase life insurance on each other worth 75% of the value of each sibling’s stock in the company.

 The brother then sold $5 million of his nonvoting shares, discounted for lack of marketability, to an IDGT, with his children and grandchildren as beneficiaries.
-"His stock was highly appreciated, so this avoided what would have been massive capital gains," says Cooper.
-And by paying income tax on his payments from the trust, he further reduced the value of his estate — another gift to his heirs.
+“His stock was highly appreciated, so this avoided what would have been massive capital gains,” says Cooper.
+And by paying income tax on his payments from the trust, he further reduced the value of his estate—another tax-free gift to his heirs.

-Though the siblings don't know yet which of their children, if any, will take over the business, they have the beginnings of a plan in place.
-"Now the company is protected," says Cooper, "and the children and grandchildren will get the maximum benefit."
-That's the goal of every succession plan, and creating one now, no matter how strong the urge to put it off, will give you the best chance to succeed.
+Though the siblings don’t know yet which of their children, if any, will take over the business, they have the beginnings of a plan in place.
+“Now the company is protected,” says Cooper, “and the children and grandchildren are in line to receive the maximum benefit.”
+That’s the goal of every succession plan, and creating one now, no matter how strong the urge to put it off, will give you the best chance to succeed.